 - Embodied carbon emissions are associated with materials and construction processes.

 - Operational carbon is associated with energy used to operate buildings and infrastructure

 It stands to reason that the carbon footprint of buildings starts long before construction begins.
-It incorporates manufacturing, transportation, construction, and then the final lifecycle of the building, while it is in operation.
-Their priority is for the industry to tackle whole life carbon, as well as to scale up net-zero retrofit and renovation.
+It incorporates manufacturing, transportation, construction, and then the final lifecycle of the building while it is in operation.
+Their priority is for the industry to tackle whole-life carbon and scale up net-zero retrofit and renovation.